CrossEvol/what_todo/README.md

 # Todo:

+## 2025/7/13

+- Add a new table `reminder`, which has a many-to-one relationship with the `task` table.
+The `reminder_id` in the `task` table should have a default value of `null`.
+- The `reminder` table should have the following fields: `id`, `type` (once, daily, work day, holiday, custom - choose from Monday to Sunday), `remind_time`, `enable` (true/false), and `task_id`.
+- Implement a background notification service to push reminders at specified times.
+Use a queue to manage the reminders, with a limit of 5 to 9 reminders in the queue at any given time.
+- The notification service should be disable-able through settings.
+- When a notification is tapped, if the app is not running, it should launch the app and display the details of the corresponding task.
+- Include reminder data in the import/export functionality.
+- Consider whether to query all reminder information when querying tasks, or only when viewing the details of a specific task.
+- Add a grid to manage reminders.

+## Before 2025/7/13

 - ~~mobile can not update title properly, it will commit updateTask several times, and preserve the origin at the db level~~
 - ~~the desktop can update title, but the mobile will flashback~~